A senior warning sign for Trump: ‘Go Biden’ cry at Villages | WTOP

 “I love him.
 I think he’s doing a great job.
 He’s addressing the situations of everyday people’s normal everyday concerns,” she said.
 “He’s keeping his promises, with little to no help from the media or the Democrats.
 There is no positivity on anything he does.”

-As for the pandemic, she does think it’s serious for older people, but “it may be blown out of proportion.”
+As for the pandemic, she does think it’s serious for older adults, but “it may be blown out of proportion.”

 “I don’t believe the numbers they’re posting about deaths.
 I wash my hands.
 I wear my mask.
 I avoid getting very close to people I don’t know,” she said.